-True love and finding a committed relationship that last the test of time is rare that is grounded in respect, compassion, forgiveness, acceptance, fidelity and safety.
+True love and finding a committed relationship that can last the test of time is rare that is grounded in respect, compassion, forgiveness, acceptance, fidelity, and safety.
 These are sustaining qualities of relationships; but rarely are we taught to look for them.

 Perhaps, then, the question isn’t so much “Why is finding true love so difficult?” but “Am I really seeking true love?”

 If you are setting off on a road trip, it makes sense that you have a destination in mind.
 Even if you are open to wandering a bit and taking in unexpected points of interest, your journey is dictated by your intended destination.

 [Recommended Reading – 7 Questions You Must Ask Yourself If You Want To Find True Love – Before You Even Start Dating]

 And so it is with the journey to love.
 The question “Why is finding true love so difficult?” is first addressed by having a definition of true love.
 You can’t go looking for something that you wouldn’t recognize if it were standing right in front of you.
 So ask yourself, “What is my definition of true love?”.
 I know I almost missed connecting with my husband.
 And many clients almost missed their true love partner, however, through the coaching, they were encouraged to look deeper.

 Second, ask yourself if what you are seeking is defined outside yourself, or if it already exists within you.
 In other words, do you embody the qualities you seek, or are you looking for someone else to live up to a standard that you have not met yourself?
 As you grow in your own integrity and understanding of sustainable, selfless love, you will attract a mate with similar qualities.
 That’s the whole deal behind “like attracts like”.